opencast-ilias/OpenCast/src/UI/README.md

 # UI

+Should contain all UI related stuff: builders, factories, DTOs etc.

 ## Refactoring

 Parts of the UI (mostly the ones in this namespace) are using the ILIAS UI Service.
 That's why here are mostly